Antonio Roldán Betancur Airport

 Antonio Roldán Betancur Airport is an airport serving Apartadó, a town in the Antioquia Department of Colombia.
 The airport is in the countryside 12 km southwest of Apartadó.
 It is named after Antonio Roldán Betancur, who was governor of Antioquia from 1988 until his assassination in 1989.

-The Los Cedros VOR-DME (Ident: LCE) is located on the field.

 In 2016, the airport handled 210,550 passengers, and 201,330 in 2017.